selimsef/dfdc_deepfake_challenge/README.md

 ## Inference

 Kernel is reproduced with `predict_folder.py` script.

+## Pretrained models
+`download_weights.sh` script will download trained models to `weights/` folder.
+They should be downloaded before building a docker image.

 Ensemble inference is already preconfigured with `predict_submission.sh` bash script.
 It expects a directory with videos as first argument and an output csv file as second argument.

 For example `./predict_submission.sh /mnt/datasets/deepfake/test_videos submission.csv`